21 Intersections Road Safety Project, McLaren Vale

 The State Government is working collaboratively with the City of Onkaparinga to review the proposed treatments following Council’s 2021 intersection audit and advocacy efforts, and subsequent $4.2 million State Government election commitment from Member for Mawson, Leon Bignell.

 The locations, proposed treatments and project timing were identified during the audit and may use innovative solutions to reduce the potential for crashes.
-Follow the link to view a map of the intersections.

 Follow the links to view information on the treatments being considered: